mahanzavari/ARBAB/README.md

 ---

-Thank you for using this project! 🚀
+Thank you for using my naive database! 🚀
 ```